mido/mido/README.rst

 well, I will use it to write a patch librarian for my synths, and perhaps some other toys.

+An attempt to rewrite midi.py using named tuples (or something similar.

+  - DRY (midi.py is notorious here)
+  - MIDI messages should be immutable
+  - MIDI messages should be pure data objects, with no methods other than __init__(), __call__(), __repr__(), __str__() and rich comparison operators.
+Utility functions will be used instead (midi.is_chanmsg() etc.)
+  - the contructor must check if values are of the correct type and within range, so they can safely be serialized
+  - serialized versions of the message is available in .bytes and .bin.
+One is an array of byte values as integers, the other is a byte array.
+I may change the names.
+  - the Sysex message will have its data bytes stored as a tuple of integers

 Todo
 -----